 Most businesses, whether in city neighbourhoods or in industrial or business parks, have their own machines & supplies but hardly interact with other entrepreneurs in their immediate surroundings; they may be seen either as competitors or just as other businesses.
-Rarely are commonalities and potentialities explored to discover new productive relationships between existing businesses.
-We believe that these new and potentially productive relationships could benefit the entrepreneurs and the neighbourhood of a city as a whole.
+Rarely commonalities and potentialities are explored to discover new productive relationships between existing businesses.
+We believe that such relationships could benefit the entrepreneurs and the neighbourhood of a city as a whole.

-Designers by nature have the drive to change the status quo with new materials & techniques or to find innovative applications of existing materials & techniques so as to create new products or material effects that reflect and express current cultural phenomena in society.
+Designers by nature have the drive to change the status quo by using new materials & technologies or to find innovative applications of existing ways of making things as to create new products or material effects that reflect and express current cultural phenomena in society.
 Material research forms therefore an essential activity in a designers' practice.
-Combining this intuitive urge combined with systems thinking, the designer can explore the opportunities for a circular local economy.
+Combining this intuitive urge combined with systems thinking, the designer can explore new opportunities for a circular local economy.

 This workshop is for industrial companies and/or associations of undertakings interested in circular economy, and for designers interested in working with unfamiliar materials.Methodology